open/close all folders

 - The Heavy: While he's one half the Big Bad Duumvirate, Destro's a bit more proactive than The Doctor.

 - Karmic Transformation: After being badly burned, he was forced to have a face of metal, just like his ancestor.
-Though this is nanotech metal and not actual metal.
+Though this is nanotech metal and not actual metal."I've finally taken my place in the long line of McCullens."

 - Large Ham: Christopher Eccleston is arguably giving a Ham and Cheese performance.